ddurdle/ownCloud-for-KODI/README.md

 ownCloud for KODI / XBMC
 ========================

-An ownCloud Video/Music add-on for KODI / XBMC
+An ownCloud / NextCloud Video/Music add-on for KODI / XBMC

 A video add-on for XBMC that enables playback of video and music files stored in a ownCloud account.